Wigan Warriors: Supporters

 The fans have their own supporters club, The Riversiders, who meet monthly and often have special guests at the meetings including past and present players, coaching staff and members of the Rugby Football League.

 In 2010 some supporters set up a group to improve the atmosphere at both home and away games, known as the Wigan Brigantes, Brigantes being the name of the tribe that inhabited this and other large parts of northern England before and during the Roman era.
 The group started by erecting flags across the South Stand gantry at the DW Stadium, beginning with 12 at the start of the 2010 season and grew steadily from there.
-The group's banner had the phrase "Long After Tonight Is All Over" as a nod to the Jimmy Radcliffe song that was a staple of the Wigan Casino club during the Northern Soul era, and to show their rivals that their support would continue well after the final whistle had sounded.
-This was particularly true of some of Wigan's away games during the 2011 season where their fans often stayed well over half an hour after the final hooter singing to the tune of "Dale Cavese".
+The group's banner had the phrase "Long After Tonight Is All Over" as a nod to the Jimmy Radcliffe song that was a staple of the Wigan Casino club during the Northern soul era, and to show their rivals that their support would continue well after the final whistle had sounded.
+This was particularly true of some of Wigan's away games during the 2011 season, where their fans often stayed well over half an hour after the final hooter singing to the tune of "Dale Cavese".

-There is also a regular fans' forum meeting with chairman Ian Lenagan and the current head coach to discuss the latest issues concerning the club and the work that is being done behind the scenes.
+There is also a regular fans' forum meeting with chairman Professor Chris Brookes and the current head coach to discuss the latest issues concerning the club and the work that is being done behind the scenes.
 So far every meeting has been a sell out.

 Wigan's fans and Wigan people in general are known as 'pie eaters' or 'pies' which is reference to the 1926 General Strike, when Wigan miners were forced to eat 'humble pie' and return to work before miners in other towns, even though they had been on strike before the other towns joined in.
-Since then the word 'pie' has come to mean the pastry rather than the metaphor 'Humble Pie'.
+Since then the word 'pie' has come to mean the pastry rather than the metaphor 'Humble Pie', with many fine bakeries and bakers in the town.